ethereum/EIPs/EIPS/soulbound-tokens.md

 }
 ```

-In this example, the Mock721Soulbound contract utilizes the ERCSoulbound contract to manage the soul bounding of tokens.
+In this example, the Mock721Soulbound contract utilizes the `ERCSoulbound` contract to manage the soul bounding of tokens.
 The mint function is used to mint new tokens and soul bound them.
 The _beforeTokenTransfer function ensures that only soulbound tokens can be transferred.

-##### Example 2: Using Soulbound Tokens with ERC 1155
+##### Example 2: Using Soulbound Tokens with ERC-1155

 ```solidity
 contract Mock1155Soulbound is ERC1155Burnable, ERCSoulbound {